pointOfive/Home/Bio/README.md

 This involved providing consultation, contracting, and educational services for the TAMU academic and industry research community.
 While at A&M I interfaced with a very diverse set of research and application areas, but consistently interacted with the agricultural community.
-And in addtiotion to providing a very pleasant opportunity to experience a dimension of Texas that was new to me, this is what eventually led to my interest in moving to Austin to join the crop development program at UT.
+And in addition to providing a very pleasant opportunity to experience a dimension of Texas that was new to me, this is what eventually led to my interest in moving to Austin to join the crop development program at UT.